-((glyphosate OR "1071-83-6" OR roundup OR "N-(Phosphonomethyl)glycine") AND (aneuploid OR chromosom OR clastogenic OR (DNA pre/2 (damag OR adduct)) OR genome OR genotoxic OR micronucle OR cancer OR carcinogen OR oncogenic OR mutagen OR cytotoxic OR tumor OR tumour OR malignanc OR neoplasm OR oma)) AND NOT (eco OR fish OR frog OR tadpole OR invertebrate OR bird OR insect OR fly OR flies OR amphibian OR reptil OR yeast OR aquatic OR aqueous OR water OR worm OR earthworm OR bacteria OR lichen OR resist OR "herbicide resist")
+((glyphosate OR "1071-83-6" OR roundup OR "N-(Phosphonomethyl)glycine") AND (aneuploid\ OR chromosom\ OR clastogenic\ OR (DNA pre/2 (damag\ OR adduct\)) OR genome\ OR genotoxic\ OR micronucle\ OR cancer\ OR carcinogen\ OR oncogenic\ OR mutagen\ OR cytotoxic\ OR tumor\ OR tumour\ OR malignanc\ OR neoplasm\ OR \oma)) AND NOT (eco\ OR fish\ OR frog\ OR tadpole\ OR invertebrate\ OR bird\ OR insect\ OR fly OR flies OR amphibian\ OR reptil\ OR yeast\ OR aquatic OR aqueous OR water OR worm\ OR earthworm\ OR bacteria\ OR lichen OR resist\ OR "herbicide resist")

 After cross-referencing the results obtained from the three open literature searches for duplicates, a total of 735 individual articles were obtained (Appendix A) and one additional study (Alvarez-Moya et al., 2014) not identified in the search was added to this list for a total of 736 individual articles.
-All of the studies were evaluated to determine if the study would be considered relevant to the issue of concern (i.e., human carcinogenic potential of glyphosate).
-Many of the articles were not considered to be within the scope of the search or not considered relevant in general (658 articles).
+Three staff members independently evaluated all of the studies and came to consensus on which studies would be considered relevant to the issue of concern (i.e., human carcinogenic potential of glyphosate).
+Many of the articles were not considered to be within the scope of the search or not considered relevant in general (657 articles).
 Additionally, 27 articles were not appropriate due to the type of article (i.e., correspondence, abstract only, not available in English, retraction).
-Of the 51relevant articles, 42 were used in the current evaluation (31 genotoxicity, 9 epidemiological, and 2 animal carcinogenicity).
+Of the 52 relevant articles, 42 were used in the current evaluation (31 genotoxicity, 9 epidemiological, and 2 animal carcinogenicity).
 Three articles also reported on the potential of glyphosate and its metabolites to be developed into therapeutic drugs for cancer treatment.
-The remaining 6 articles evaluated effects on glyphosate or glyphosate formulations on cellular processes, mostly focusing on epidermal cells, and were not considered informative for the current evaluation.
+The remaining 7 articles evaluated effects on glyphosate or glyphosate formulations on cellular processes, mostly focusing on epidermal cells, and were not considered informative for the current evaluation.